ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ## FAQ

 1. **Why do I need to “Force” my Network in the Desktop Wallet?**
-When your bridgechain node is auto-forging, it uses loopback addresses (127.0.0.x) to connect to itself and act as a forging node.
+When your BridgeChain node is auto-forging, it uses loopback addresses (127.0.0.x) to connect to itself and act as a forging node.
 If the Force option isn’t enabled, the Desktop Wallet will try to connect to the loopback addresses as they show as peers when querying the /api/peers endpoint.
-Forcing a connection means you connect directly with your bridgechain seed node, instead of having to launch a range of relay nodes to serve as peers.
+Forcing a connection means you connect directly with your BridgeChain seed node, instead of having to launch a range of relay nodes to serve as peers.
 2. **I lost my Genesis Passphrase.
 Where can I find it?**
 Take a look in ~/ark-bridgechain/tasks/demo/genesisPassphrase.MyTest.json.
 You will find it in there (unless you removed it).
 3. **Will Deployer work on XYZ Operating System?**
 We recommend only running the Ark Node on Ubuntu 16.04.
 It may be possible on other Operating systems, but it is more specifically tested/used on this Operating System.
-4. **Can I change the fees for my bridgechain?**
+4. **Can I change the fees for my BridgeChain?**
 Yes you can which can be found under node options, however this causes issues with the Desktop Wallet (and anything that uses the ark-js package).
 5. **What is a Seed Node?**
 A Seed Node is used as a master node.
 Something that is used as a basis for Nodes to connect with, to then become “attached” to the Network.